 Network Lock keeps your laptops and desktops secure no matter where you are.
-ExpressVPN’s kill switch safeguards your privacy even when your internet connection is in flux.
+The ExpressVPN kill switch safeguards your privacy even when your internet connection is in flux.
 And the default setting keeps Network Lock from interfering with local devices, like printers.

 App for Linux